-We aim to foster growth expectations and reduce capital services related to inheritance for individual clients and pension products for corporate clients, which are unique to At SuMi TRUST Holdings, we have adopted the new KPI of a trust group, are the source of our stable growth based on long-term relationships of trust.
+.Through the expansion of AUF, we aim to achieve stable business growth centered on fee income.
+Products and services related to inheritance for individual clients and pension products for corporate clients, which are unique to a trust group, are the source of our stable growth based on long-term relationships of trust.
 In the future, we will allocate management resources to expand our client base among the asset formation generation and start-up companies with which business relationships can be expected to be maintained over a longer term, thereby achieving stable growth.